vbudi000/cloudpak8s/_content/mcm-4/cp4mcm_mcm_concepts.md

 You can see that all the Helm charts are now available as `deployables` and are available to be deployed using MCM.
 In this section a HelmRepo has been used as an example of a Channel.
 You can find additional information on Channels here: https://www.ibm.com/support/knowledgecenter/en/SSFC4F_1.2.0/mcm/applications/managing_channels.html

-More information on PlacementRules can be found here:

 ## Placement Rules
 PlacementRules are an MCM resource that define where resources should be deployed.
 PlacementRules by themeselves do not do anything, but can be included as a reference in other resource types or embedded in other MCM resource types.